xtric6/US-Adult-Salary-Prediction-ML-App/README.md

 - **EDA (Exploratory data analysis that can be performed on the dataset on the webapp)**
 - On the web app the dataset can be previewed
 - The number of rows and columns can be gotten
-- its correlation plot can be viewd
+- its correlation plot can be viewed inside the webapp
-- And its summary statistics(description of data) can be viewed on the web app
+- Also its summary statistics(description of data) can be viewed on the web app
 ![streamliteda](https://user-images.githubusercontent.com/40510766/149770465-e99dd905-ffc5-4bb2-b814-86d59171ad53.JPG)
 This shows the heatmap/correlation plot of the features of the dataset
 ![streamliteda2](https://user-images.githubusercontent.com/40510766/149771108-9e01ded6-5e2b-46e0-a2de-890b88516e26.JPG)